 Consumers now have much more choice when it comes to connected tech.
 Thereâs a price point for every need and most budgets.
 For example, when I first wrote about smart thermostats in 2016 there were maybe six decent ones to review, costing $250 to $450.
 Today, there are at least 25 good connected thermostats, ranging in price from $99 to $300.
 People may not be buying as many Nests as they used too, but that doesnât mean theyâre not buying into the smart home.

-Companies like Wyze, which has stormed in to the smart home space with its incomprehensibly inexpensive cameras, sensors and smart bulbs, are showing us the future: connected products donât have to be premium products.
+Companies like Wyze, which stormed the smart home space with its incomprehensibly inexpensive cameras, sensors and smart bulbs, are showing us the future: connected products donât have to be premium products.
 Yes, thereâs still a niche market for expensive, beautifully-designed gadgets, but they arenât for everyone.
-Even Nest showed us this when it released its "budget" Nest E thermostat.
+Even Google showed us this when it released the "budget" Nest E thermostat.

-According to a recent report by the Consumer Technology Association, home safety and monitoring are the fastest growing segments in smart home (with 28.6 million units likely to be sold in 2019, a 19% growth over 2018).
+According to a recent report by the Consumer Technology Association, home safety and monitoring are the fastest growing segments in smart home.
 It also expects the consumer tech category as a whole to hit $400 billion for the first time, with smart home gadgets - including smart speakers and home robots - leading that push.
 And as all smart home enthusiasts know, once you get one or two of these gadgets in your home, they start to multiply like bunnies.

 Itâs time to recognize that while the smart home dominated by the high-end design and superb technology of the Nest thermostats and Philips Hues may have peaked, the smart home of our future - the modern home - is very much here.
 It just might not be the one we were expecting.